Diploma in Cybersecurity & Digital Forensics (N94)

 Worldskills Triumph

-CSF student Qin Guan (middle) won a medallion for excellence in the IT Software Solutions for Business catergory at the WorldSkills Singapore 2023, where he used his programming skills to develop an integrated software system.
+CSF student Qin Guan (middle) won a medallion for excellence in the IT Software Solutions for Business category at the WorldSkills Singapore 2023, where he used his programming skills to develop an integrated software system.

 WorldSkills Champions